Chart Color Schemes

 The level of general health in Brunswick East is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-Brunswick East shows superior health outcomes as per AreaSearch's evaluation of mortality rates and chronic condition prevalence.
-Both younger and older age groups exhibit low incidence of common health issues.
+Brunswick East shows better-than-average health outcomes based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
+Both younger and older age groups have low prevalence of common health conditions.

 Frequently Asked Questions - Health